nforgeio/neonKUBE/Go/src/github.com/loopieio/cadence-proxy/README.md

 ### Steps Before Committing

-Before committing any work on the cadence-proxy, first you must build, test, and then clean up your mess: Goland executables, test files, log files, build files, etc.
+Before committing any work on the cadence-proxy, first you must build, test, and then clean up your mess: Golang executables, test files, log files, build files, etc.

 1. Run `make` in the cadence-proxy project root.
 Make sure the tests pass and the executables are built.
-2. Once the tests pass and the executables are built and in `bin`, execute the executable for the OS you are working on to make sure that it works.
+2. Once the tests pass and the executables are built in `bin`, execute the OS specific executable.
 3. If you want to, you can run some sort of integration test to make sure that the server is working as it is supposed to.
 4. Shut down the server.
 5. Run `make clean` in the cadence-proxy project root.
 This will remove test files, logs, build files, and the generated executables.